 What are some of the more important steps to take to make sure your home can handle the winter?

 Nick Derosa Says: It’s super important that you have somebody make sure that your house is ready for the winter.
 Having somebody check for drafts throughout the home is huge.
-If you’re paying a high cost for home heating oil and then the heated air is flying out through a drafty door, it’s a big waste of money.
+If you’re paying a high cost for Long Island home heating oil and then the heated air is flying out through a drafty door, it’s a big waste of money.
 You also want to make sure that your roof has no missing shingles or has any openings anywhere.
 During the wintertime it’s really important to make sure that your whole sturcture is sealed up and can withstand the elements.
 Sealing in around windows and doors can make a huge difference in how comfortable you are in your home and for it to stay in good condition long-term.

 What’s the most common interior project people undertake in the winter?